darkliquid/numenera-tools/README.md

 }
 ```

 In the above example, this book is empty, but ready to be filled with information.
 As you'll notice, each symbol exports an array - these arrays should contain objects of the correct type.
-All of the types work the same way with the exception of Types, which have an extra field for allowing extensions (such as the extra options from the Character Options sourcebooks.

 #### Descriptors, Types and Foci